Deledrius/agistudio/README.md

 Availability
 ============

-QT AGI Studio is available at https://github.com/Deledrius/agistudio/ The project is licensed under the GPL, GNU General Public License.
+Qt AGI Studio is available at https://github.com/Deledrius/agistudio/ The project is licensed under the GPL (GNU General Public License).
 See LICENSE for details.